rashatwi/mispr-dataset/redox/README.md

 ## redox.csv
 Contains the ionization potential, electron affinity, and electrochemical windows for the first electron transfer at the B3LYP/def2-TZVP level of theory in an acetone solvent using the SMD solvation model.
-Calculations were performed using the thermodynamic cycle.
+Calculations were performed using the full thermodynamic cycle.

 The column names correspond to the following: